cipheraxat/Deep-Learning-Portfolio/intro-to-computervision/README.md

 [image1]: ./images/CNN_all_layers.png "CNN Layers"

 # Introduction to Computer Vision
 This repository contains notebooks for learning about how convolutional neural networks (CNN's) can be used to create an image classifier given a set of training data.
-The notebooks include examples that are meant for learning about the individual layers that make up a convolutional neural network, and an example clothing classifier that is trained on the [FashionMNIST](https://www.kaggle.com/zalando-research/fashionmnist) dataset.
+The notebooks include examples that are meant for learning about the individual layers that make up a convolutional neural network.

 ![CNN Layers][image1]